Elephantine and Nubians

-Two years ago when sailing up the Nile, we got a Nubian, Mohammad, to show us his village on Elephantine.
-In a very halting English interspersed with Arabic and Nubian, he told of Nubian life in present-day Egypt.
-The gist of it was that it’s a bit of a challenge preserving the Nubian way of life.
+Mohammad, a Nubian, show us his village on Elephantine.
+In a very halting English interspersed with Arabic and Nubian, he tells of Nubian life in present-day Egypt.
+The gist of it is that it’s a bit of a challenge preserving the Nubian way of life.
 Same goes for the language.
-Nubian is a very complex language and it does not exist in written form.
-As if that isn’t enough, dialects vary so much, they’re not mutually understood and Arabic is used instead.
+It’s a very complex language Nubian – and it does not exist in written form.
+As if that isn’t enough, dialects vary so much, they’re not mutually understood.
+So Arabic is used as the common language instead.
 Sad, somehow.

 Thanks for sharing info and pics about a region I’m not familiar with AT ALL.
 Really cool peek into such a foreign culture.